socadk/design-practice-repository/activities/SDPR-StepwiseServiceDesign.md

     * Arnaud Lauret suggests the notion of API goals, driven by end user wants and frontend application needs, in ["The Design of Web APIs"](https://apihandyman.io/about/#my-book-the-design-of-web-apis) (@Lauret:2019).

 2. *Model the business domain and group related capabilities*, for instance by applying [Tactic DDD](DPR-TacticDDD.md) and [Strategic DDD](DPR-StrategicDDD.md) (@Vernon:2013).
-    * Many workshop techniques supporting this step exist, for instance [event storming](https://www.eventstorming.com/).
-Many alternative forms of business-driven forward engineering exist and can be blended it.
+    * [Event storming](https://www.eventstorming.com/) is a workshop techniques supporting this step.
+Many alternative forms of business-driven forward engineering exist and can be blended in.
 Two examples are event-driven process chains and use case scenario walkthroughs.
     * If "buy" or "rent" is an option (rather than "build" from scratch only), also reverse engineer the interfaces and domain models of the existing systems to be bought or rented and integrated and model them on the same level of detail as those representing the results from forward engineering.
     * No matter which technique or template you use to elicit the related Non-Functional Requirements (NFRs), do so in a [SMART, value- and risk-driven](DPR-SMART-NFR-Elicitation.md) way (@Fairbanks:2010).
 [Quality storming](https://speakerdeck.com/mploed/quality-storming) is one option.

-3. *Split applications into frontends and backends*, again applying [Strategic DDD](DPR-StrategicDDD.md) and/or other patterns for distributed computing while doing so (@Buschmann:2007, @RenzelKeller:1997).
+3. *Split applications into frontends and backends*, again applying [Strategic DDD](DPR-StrategicDDD.md).
+    * Use patterns for distributed computing while doing so (@Buschmann:2007, @RenzelKeller:1997).
     * Apply recognized system decomposition techniques, considering coupling criteria, during this step.
 The method promoted by [Service Cutter](https://github.com/ServiceCutter/ServiceCutter/wiki/Coupling-Criteria), for instance, is based on a catalog of such criteria.
 Context Mapper integrated this approach, see ["Context Map Suggestions with Service Cutter"](https://contextmapper.org/docs/service-cutter-context-map-suggestions/).
-    * While designing, *capture the [architectural decisions](DPR-ArchitecturalDecisionCapturing.md) made* and *[model](DPR-ArchitectureModeling.md) the resulting architecture*.
+    * While designing, capture the [architectural decisions](DPR-ArchitecturalDecisionCapturing.md) made* and *[model](DPR-ArchitectureModeling.md) the resulting architecture.

 4. *Create a [Candidate Endpoint List](../artifact-templates/SDPR-CandidateEndpointList.md)* that identifies potential API endpoints and their roles.
     * For each candidate endpoint, foresee a [Remote Facade](https://martinfowler.com/eaaCatalog/remoteFacade.html) that exposes [Data Transfer Objects (DTOs)](https://martinfowler.com/eaaCatalog/dataTransferObject.html) in the request and response messages of its API operations to decouple the (published) languages of frontends and backends and to optimize the message exchange over the network w.r.t exchange frequency and message size.